Call Today! Free Immediate Response (818) 781-1570

 Our Los Angeles criminal attorneys have a wide range of legal defense strategies that may be used on your behalf against charges of battery causing serious bodily injury, violating California Penal Code Section 243(d).
 Some of the most common defenses include the following:

-Battery was an accident – It may be possible to argue that you didn't touch the victim willfully, which is element of the crime listed above.
-If we can show that the alleged battery was an accident, mistake, or in a situation that was beyond your control, you can probably avoid a conviction for battery causing serious bodily injury.
+Battery was an accident—It may be possible to argue that you didn't touch the victim willfully, which is an element of the crime listed above.
+If we can show that the alleged battery was an accident, mistake, or situation beyond your control, you can probably avoid a conviction for battery causing serious bodily injury.

-No serious bodily injury – Keeping in mind the legal definition of a “serious bodily injury,” we might be able to argue the injury was only a minor one.
+No serious bodily injury—Considering the legal definition of a “serious bodily injury,” we might be able to argue that the injury was only a minor one.
 If we are successful, the prosecutor might decide to reduce the charges to a simple misdemeanor battery in violation of California Penal Code Section 242.

-False accusation – In some cases, our attorneys may be able to show the allegations against you are false.
-There are situations where an alleged victim will make false allegations out of revenge, jealously, or to gain an advantage in a child custody battle against their spouse.
+False accusation—In some cases, our attorneys may be able to show that the allegations against you are false.
+There are situations where an alleged victim will make false allegations out of revenge, jealousy, or to gain an advantage in a child custody battle against their spouse.

 Aggravated Battery Related Offenses

-Under California laws, there is a wide variety of closely related offenses to California Penal Code Section 243(d), battery causing serious bodily injury.
-These criminal offenses may be charged instead of, or along with aggravated battery.
+Under California laws, a wide variety of closely related offenses to California Penal Code Section 243(d), battery causing serious bodily injury, may be charged instead of or along with aggravated battery.

 The most common include: